 - stakeholder participation: is the general public indeed consulted and if so, have they been informed at the right moment about the plans and process?

-EIA & SEA
+ESIA & SEA

 Environmental assessment can be undertaken at two levels: